 "Right from the beginning, I took notice the oil well cleaning crews that would work each rig and started talking to the guys who were a part of that business.
 After a few years it became clear to me that oil well cleaning was really where it was at 'cause the work was really steady and the money was just as good, if not better than what I was making.
 So, with the money I had saved up along with a couple of partners I opened up an oil well cleaning company of my own."

 "It certainly sounds like you struck gold so to speak.
 So tell us how your business started."

-JF: "It was pretty straightforward as we got our business loan, purchased the equipment and hired a couple of experienced people to help us clean oil wells.
+JF: "It was pretty easy as we got our business loan, purchased the equipment and hired a couple of experienced people to help us clean oil wells.
 We had some pretty good connections and the orders started to pile in, but then we ran into a problem that none of us could even dream of happening.
 We became victims of our own success."